Utkarsh2311/Object-Detection/README.md

 Created a basic object detection program which detects an object coming and going out of the frame

-## Usage

-For windows user you will find exe file in windows folder to run the program.

 ## Requirements
 * For linux and mac users